joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

 Explain these images

+In practice, for the work we do, accessibility means making our applications work with assistive technology.
+While I won't go into much detail here, we mainly focus on screenreaders, tools that read the screen out loud via keyboard control.

 My most acute trauma symptoms after the fire were a temporary disability.
 These days, there are some lingering effects that are likely permanent.
 I'm fortunate that they are minimally uncomfortable at this point.